 First, though, to be clear about what I’m talking about here, it’s when you’ve fully charged the battery, leave the camera switched off overnight, and come back the next day or within a few days to find that the battery is significantly drained.
 Maybe there’s only half a charge left; maybe there’s less.
 Crucially, this is while the camera is turned off.
+(If the power is draining while the power is on, well, that’s to be expected, after all.)

 A slight drain is normal.
 If you come back a few weeks later and the battery isn’t fully charged, that’s pretty normal.
 But it shouldn’t be draining in hours or even a few days when the camera is off.